Understanding Preventive Maintenance (PM)

-Inspection testing and preventive management can be a very complex process, particularly in companies that use and maintain a lot of equipment.
+Inspection testing, such as non-destructive testing and preventive management can be a very complex process, particularly in companies that use and maintain a lot of equipment.
 In these instances, companies rely on preventive maintenance software and asset management services to organise, schedule and implement all preventive maintenance tasks.

 Meaning and Definition of Preventive Maintenance

 Although knowing the meaning of preventive maintenance is important, your attention should be on what it actually entails.
 And, since we have already defined preventive maintenance in the previous section, we’ll discuss the specifics here.

 On a basic level, a preventive maintenance checklist usually includes the following activities:

 - Creating a centralised checklist of all equipment or mechanical assets based on age, function, cost, workload importance, history of failures, etc.